-Functional Rhinoplasty Cleveland
+Functional Rhinoplasty Cleveland and Columbus

 Functional Rhinoplasty is a procedure that can be used to correct breathing difficulties, nasal obstruction, nasal congestion, enlarged inferior turbinate’s, deviated nasal septum’s and nasal deformities.
 In the case of a functional rhinoplasty, medical insurance will often pay for the procedure when mediations have failed to correct the issue.